Stevetm2/K2_Custom_Macros/README.md

 1.7.
 FIL_SET_PURGE_RESUME

-By default this is set to 10 and can be changed in the macro files, or modified temporarily via this macro button.
-The originalvalue was 80 which was excessive when only pausing without a color change.
+By default this is set to 10 in these macros.
+This can be permanently changed in the macro files, or modified temporarily via this macro button.
+The original value was 80, which was excessive if the user was only pausing and not doing a color change.

 1.8.
 BED_MESH_CALIBRATE_FULL